Chriscodinglife/ML-Final-Project-Ethereum-Predicter/README.md

 #### The app will require in total 19 inputs that can be found by retrieving the following through any source of Stock Exchange outlets:

+#### For testing, a test.txt file was provided for the app with a test date and values for the inputs.

 Date (in Year-Month-Day Format)

 Open, High, Low, Close, Adj for NYSE, DOWJONES, and SHANGHAI